Introduction

 MODEL UGC -NET PAPER I

-This sample paper in for Paper I of the UGC NET Exam which is common for all streams.
+This sample paper in for Paper I of the UGC NET Exam which is common for all streams.1.
+Which one of the following is the main objective of teaching?

 (A) To give information related to the syllabus.